vanguardbackup/docs/backup-destinations.md

 5. Save your configuration.

 Note: When creating a backup task using a local destination, you'll specify the exact destination path as part of the task setup.

-For more detailed instructions, refer to our documentation or contact support.